 The Project site is located within an unincorporated portion of the County of Riverside.
 As per the General Plan, the unincorporated portions of the County are divided into 19 area plans.
-These area plans provide more detailed land use and policy direction regarding local issues such as land use, circulation, open space, and other topical areas (46).
-Per the General Plan, the Project site is located within the Mead Valley Area Plan and is designated for Business Park uses.
-The Business Park land use designation allows for employee-intensive uses, including research and development, technology centers, corporate and support office uses, clean industry and supporting retail uses (46).
+These area plans provide more detailed land use and policy direction regarding local issues such as land use, circulation, open space, and other topical areas (49).
+The General Plan and MVAP designate the Project site for "Light Industrial (LI)" land uses with a Community Center Overlay (COO).
+The General Plan states that the Light Industrial land use designation is intended for industrial and related uses including warehousing/distribution, assembly and light manufacturing, repair facilities, and supporting retail uses at an allowable Floor Area Ratio (FAR) of 0.25-0.60 (49).
+The Project site is zoned "Manufacturing - Service Commercial (M-SC)," which is intended to promote and attract industrial and manufacturing activities which will provide jobs to local residents and strengthen the County's economic base.